Last updated on June 24th, 2023 at 01:01 am

 - 1 tsp vanilla extract

-You may also like this post… Blueberry Grapefruit Smoothie — Healthy and Delicious!
+You may also like… Blueberry Grapefruit Smoothie — Healthy and Delicious!